Key Takeaways

 If you operate a startup company, you'll first want to apply for a domestic patent with the USPTO.
 Once you have successfully applied and obtained patent protection in the United States, you can file a PCT application to better understand which countries you'll want to seek protection in.
 You want to be mindful of those countries' requirements, deadlines, and fees to be successful in each of your applications.

-If you need help applying for an international patent, you can post your legal need on UpCounsel's marketplace.
+If you need help on how much does it cost to patent an idea worldwide, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.